iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-26-Coding_From_Scratch_Part_1:_What_is_HTML_and_Building_Your_First_Website-coding.md

 # Coding From Scratch: What is HTML and Building Your First Website

-At the base of any website there is some sort of implementation of **HTML**.
+At the base of any website there is some sort of implementation of **HTML** (HyperText Markup Language).
 HTML is base building block of visual components for web browsing, it is used to create and organize the building blocks of a web page.
 Think headers, paragraphs, tables, navbars, footers, etc.

 Let's get into it and build our first _website_.